yigitcukuren/mago/docs/tools/linter/rules/deprecation.md

 ---
-title: Deprecation Rules
+title: Deprecation rules
+outline: [2, 3]
 ---

-# Deprecation Rules
+# Deprecation rules

 This document details the rules available in the `Deprecation` category.

-## Available Rules

 | Rule | Code |
 | :--- | :---------- |